mizma/ergoSHIFT/hardware-rev2/README.md

 the models are modelled slightly on the larger side.

 I have had fairly good results with this model using SLS/MJF Nylon print but sometimes it is too large.
-If the legs turn out too large to fit, use sandpaper to adjust the width of the legs.
+If the legs turn out too large to fit, use sandpaper to adjust the width/depth of the legs.  __Don't Force the CAPS in.__  Forcing them in may cause the button to become stuck (due to stems bulging).
+File the legs slightly and retry if it doesn't go in.

 #### Materials Consideration